-Gum Arabic has natural emulsifying, gelling, stabilising and thickening properties, which has led to its use as a gum in a range of commercial products, including food and confectionery, for example to stabilise emulsions in candy coatings, pharmaceuticals and to some extent cosmetics, where its film-forming or gelling properties have found application in products as diverse as face peeling masks.
+Gum Arabic has natural emulsifying, gelling, stabilising and thickening properties, which has led to its use as a gum in a range of products, including food and confectionery.
+For example, it is used to stabilise emulsions in candy coatings and pharmaceuticals and, to some extent, cosmetics, where its gelling and film-forming properties have found application in products such as face-peeling masks.

-The foliage, including the leaves and the numerous small flat seedpods are eagerly browsed by goats and cattle.
-The fresh leaves and seedpods have a reported crude protein content of around 20% of dry weight, on average.
+The foliage, including the leaves and the numerous small flat seedpods, are eagerly browsed by goats and cattle.
+The fresh leaves and seedpods have a crude protein content of around 20% of dry weight.

-The wood is heavy, with a density of around 720 kilograms per cubic meter (45 lbs per cubic ft), but is mostly available as small diameter roundwood that is used for firewood, charcoal making and for shaping into tool handles.
-The stems selected for cutting are ringed to allow the valuable gum to drain and be collected before they are removed completely.
+The wood is heavy, with a density of around 720 kilograms per cubic meter (45 lbs per cubic ft), but is mostly available as small-diameter roundwood used for firewood, charcoal making and shaping into tool handles.
+The stems selected for cutting are ringed to allow the valuable gum to drain and be collected before being removed completely.

 It is classed as a honey plant, but there does not appear to be much information published on its value to honey production.
-The honey is described as amber coloured, with a very mild aroma and as very quick to granulate.
+The honey is amber coloured, with a very mild aroma, and very quick to granulate.

-Its ability to fix nitrogen and its tolerance of extreme drought conditions make it suitable for use in land rehabilitation and dune stabilisation initiatives, particularly in dry or desert areas.
+Its ability to fix nitrogen and its tolerance to extreme drought conditions make it suitable for land rehabilitation and dune stabilisation initiatives, particularly in dry or desert areas.

-Seed that fall to the ground sprout when conditions are favourable and if left unmanaged can grow to form dense, impenetrable thickets.
-It is listed as a weed in at least one reference publication but there does not appear to be any record of it anywhere as a serious weed, despite its introduction to Australia the Caribbean and other areas outside of its native range.
+Seed that fall to the ground will sprout when conditions are favourable.
+If left unmanaged, the seedlings can grow to form dense, impenetrable thickets.
+It is recorded as a weed in at least one reference publication.
+Still, there does not appear to be any record of it anywhere as a serious weed, despite its introduction to Australia, the Caribbean and other areas outside its native range.

 The branches are armed with sharp spines or thorns that can cause injury to the unwary.